Sheila-Ha/code-quiz/README.md

 # code-quiz

 ## Description
-  - What you will discover is an app that is a timed quiz with multiple-choice questions.
-This app will run in the browser and will feature effectively updated HTML and CSS run by JavaScript code.
-This app will be neat, orderly and responsive to the users interface.
+  - You will be experiencing a multiple-choice questions.
+It will run in the browser and will feature effectively updated HTML, CSS and ran by JavaScript code while being media responsive.
+This app will be simple and clean for users to experience.

+    * What I learned was how to combine Javascript to HTML and CSS.
+I have learned to use console.log to help debug issues as I am writing code.
+I have continued to practice and build on my skill set thus far.
+I have continued to incorporate media responsiveness and work through those oddities.

   ### What are the aspects of my website?
     - Timed quiz